1m1-github/EVMPlus/README.md

 2. add +, -, *, /
 3. add EXP, LOG
 4. workout, test and analyze gas correctly

+### *virtual* machine

+the EVM is a virtual machine and thereby not restricted by hardware. usually, assembly languages provide OPCODES that are basic due to the basic and binary nature of hardware. in a virtual machine, we have no such limitations and nothing stops us from adding complex OPCODES like EXP and LOG. at the same time, we do not want to clutter the OPCODES library.
+EXP and LOG however are universal functions that open the path to: powers, trigonometry, integrals, differential equations, machine learning, etc.

 ## Go Ethereum